Your checked baggage allowance is dependent on the fare category you purchase for your itinerary

 When passengers are connecting directly on to a British Airways service to London or beyond the luggage allowance will be 1 piece at 23kgs per person.

-- Plus passengers can carry 1 bag up to 6kg free of charge plus a laptop
+- All in passengers can carry 1 bag up to 6kg free of charge plus a laptop

-- Essentials and New Economy passengers can carry 1 bag up to 6kg free of charge
+- Just fly and Get more passengers can carry 1 bag up to 6kg free of charge

 General Information re Checked Baggage